BOARD OFFICERS

 Board President

-Her passion for the Symphony brought her back on the Board and she is now serving her 10th year as the Board President.
+Her passion for the Symphony brought her back on the Board where she served a total of twelve years as the Board President.
+She is currently the Symphony’s Endowment Chair and Governance Chair.

 Linda and her husband, John, believe in community involvement.
-They are both active members of the Rotary Club of Santa Cruz where Linda served as Club President in 2009-10.
-She has also served on the Cabrillo College Foundation Board for a total of 15 years, serving two terms as its Board President.
-She is currently a co-chair of the Cabrillo College President’s Circle.
-In 2008, Linda was honored as Woman of the Year by the Santa Cruz Chamber of Commerce.
+They are both active members of the Rotary Club of Santa Cruz where Linda served as Club President in 2009-10 and is currently serving as Chairman for the Club’s Endowment.
+She has also served on the Cabrillo College Foundation Board for a total of 15 years and served two terms as its Board President.
+In 2008 Linda was honored as Woman of the Year by the Santa Cruz Chamber of Commerce.

 Linda has a deep passion for the Symphony and is so thankful to have the talents of Maestro Daniel Stewart working on our behalf.
 “His connections within the musical world are extraordinary, his dedication to his art is exemplary, and his commitment to our community is cherished,” says Linda.